 Review by Tax Authorities - Income tax returns for the last three fiscal years are open for review by the tax authorities.
-Consequently, discrepancies may arise from the adoption of concepts by the tax authorities that differ from those applied by the Company.
+Consequently, discrepancies may arise from the application of concepts by the tax authorities that differ from those applied by the Company.
 The Company's management considers that is has properly applied and interpreted the tax regulations.
-The tax rate in Costa Rica corresponds to 30% in 2019 and 2018.
+The tax rate in Costa Rica corresponds to 30% in 2020 and 2019.

-Income Tax Calculation - For the periods 2019 and 2018, income tax was calculated on the accounting profit using the current tax rate, deducting non-taxable income, and adding the non-deductible expenses:
+Income Tax Calculation - For the periods 2020 and 2019, income tax was calculated on the accounting profit using the current tax rate, deducting non-taxable income, and adding the non-deductible expenses: